 American Mistletoe

-In North America, there is a variety of mistletoe known as American mistletoe plant (Phoradendron flavescens), with similar properties to common mistletoe.
-In the United States, to distinguish both species, common mistletoe is called European mistletoe.
+In North America, there is a variety of mistletoe known as the American mistletoe plant (Phoradendron flavescens), with properties similar to those of common mistletoe.
+In the United States, to distinguish between species, the common mistletoe is called European mistletoe.

 How to use Mistletoe